 NO (0) points for A LOSS

-One bonus point for losing within 7 or less points.
+One bonus point for losing within 7 or fewer points.

 One bonus point for four tries or more.

-The maximum points in a match is thus (5).
+The maximum points a team can receive in a match are therefore 5.

 Team that has forfeited loses 32-0.